Licensed Marriage and Family Therapist

-In my spare time, I love soaking in family time with my husband, our two daughters, and our two dogs.
-I enjoy being outdoors, cooking and baking (or trying to bake for that matter), crafting, yoga, and meditation, as well as reading, learning, and listening to podcasts, Coffee and chocolate are personal favorites, too.
+In my spare time, I love soaking in family time with my husband, our three daughters, and our two dogs.
+I enjoy being outdoors, cooking and baking, crafting, yoga, and meditation, as well as reading, learning, and listening to podcasts, Coffee, peanut butter, and chocolate are personal favorites, too.

 Individual, Pre-marital, Couples, and Family Therapy

 Sometimes the “problems” we bring into treatment…are not problems after all.
 With self-compassion and courage, “problems” can be transformative.
 They can be important messages and gifts from the truest and most beautiful version of ourselves to wake up and heal wounds.
 Whatever your background is, whatever your story is, I want to provide a safe and serene space for you to feel human in your experiences.
 You do not need to be alone with your pain, and you will not be alone in your healing.